 Once you know what kind of book you’re writing, you can outline it!
 Here are a few ways to approach this stage.

 4. Write a single-sentence story concept before you start

 “Novelists need a solid framework to the story,” says author C.S.
 Lakin.
 “Make sure your premise is compelling enough to deserve a full-length story.
 Otherwise, it's a waste of time.
 Get that one-sentence story concept nailed first, which clearly defines the protagonist and his goal.”

-On the flip-side of Tip #5, editor Shelly Stinchcomb says you can go nuts with your planning (if that's your thing).
+Having nailed down your concept, editor Shelly Stinchcomb recommends expanding it into a chapter-by-chapter outline.
 “Once you have your idea and characters in mind, take the time to plot your story from beginning to end — before you start writing.
 This allows you to know the purpose of each scene and streamlines the writing process.”

-7. Or... only plot your most important scenes
+6. Or plot only your most important scenes

-8. Research and 'build the world' of your novel
+7. Research and “build the world” of your novel

 Get more tips from Michael Rowley on worldbuilding here.